Wednesday, February 21, 2018

 Never give up hope.
 Even when there seems to be so little left!
 Our lives are series of moments that hang like lattices on one another.
 The strands weave together, through a dangerous world.
 One in which I nearly never entered.

-I was delivered on a holy Saturday, and there were no doctors available, because it was the resurrection weekend.
+I was delivered on a holy Saturday, and there were no doctors available, because it was resurrection weekend.
 But finally a doctor was found, though my head was caught and stuck during the birthing process, and they had to do a C-section to free me.
 But I survived.

 The doctors couldn't decree my death sentence, because God knew my mother would become a nurse, an RN, and have the knowledge to understand what was really happening.
 Imagine if my mother had been a dentist or an electrician?